 The following passage discusses why someone would need/use styling tools such as curlers or dryers.

-The evolution starts from heated plates attached onto rods via thermal gloves; then came twirling mechanisms where one set of rods were used to hold the hair feeding through the plates; then came the variant where there was no longer a need for rods and you just simply placed your hair between two heated plates.
+The evolution starts from heated plates attached to rods via thermal gloves; then came twirling mechanisms where one set of rods was used to hold the hair feeding through the plates; then came the variant where there was no longer a need for rods and you just simply placed your hair between two heated plates.

-These straighteners became more efficient, well known and less expensive as time went on; they also developed into modern-day flat irons which produce even smoother results than their predecessors.
-They do this by having multiple (usually 2-3) titanium/ceramic/tourmaline plates attached onto each other via hinges that can be adjusted to various angles allowing you to alter your look accordingly.
+These straighteners became more efficient, well known, and less expensive as time went on; they also developed into modern-day flat irons which produce even smoother results than their predecessors.
+They do this by having multiple (usually 2-3) titanium/ceramic/tourmaline plates attached to each other via hinges that can be adjusted to various angles allowing you to alter your look accordingly.

 1872: Hair Straightening With Iron Rods: